Federal judge denies Trump's request to block January 6 tapes - ExBulletin

 Federal judge denies Trump’s request to block January 6 tapes

-FILE – President Donald Trump arrives to speak at a rally in Washington, January 6, 2021.
-A federal judge has rejected former President Donald Trump’s request to block disclosure of documents to the investigating House committee on the January 6 riot at the Capitol.
-U.S. District Judge Tanya Chutkan on Tuesday, November 9 refused to issue a preliminary injunction requested by Trump’s lawyers.
-(AP Photo / Jacquelyn Martin, file)

-WASHINGTON (AP) A federal judge has rejected former President Donald Trump’s request to block disclosure of documents to the House committee investigating the January 6 riot on Capitol Hill.
+WASHINGTON (AP) A federal judge on Tuesday rejected former President Donald Trump’s request to block disclosure of documents to the House committee investigating the January 6 riot on Capitol Hill.

 Barring a court order, the National Archives plans to turn over Trump’s files to the committee by Friday.
 But Trumps’ attorneys quickly promised an appeal to the United States Court of Appeals for the District of Columbia circuit.
 The case will likely end up going to the United States Supreme Court.